AugieAud/AugieAud/README.md

 # Kia ora, I'm Augie Schnell
-About Me

-I’m a problem solver who moved into coding after working in practical, hands on jobs.
-Right now I’m learning Python, AWS and TypeScript, and building up my backend skills with Express and MongoDB.
+I’m a developer learning Python, AWS and TypeScript, with a focus on backend development using Express and MongoDB.

-Some of the projects I’ve worked on include:

-A command line tool to seed or clear data in a local MongoDB database

-An insurance recommendation app powered by generative AI

-A freelance project building a website for a local restaurant
+I’ve built projects like a CLI tool for MongoDB, an AI-powered insurance app, and I’m currently creating a website for a local restaurant as a freelance project.

-What I’m Working On

-I’m taking on freelance projects while continuing to practice Testn Driven Development and containerization with Docker.
-Outside of coding I’m training for a half marathon in February, a marathon in May and a 100 km ultra in October.

-A Few Things About Me

-I bake sourdough every week.
+Outside of coding I bake sourdough and run as much as I can.
-I walked the length of Aotearoa on the Te Araroa trail.

-Connect With Me

 LinkedIn
 linkedin.com/in/augie-schnell-067980342/